So we all know how mediation works, right? Wrong.

 Watch our webinar to discover more!

-My webinar from 20th October looks at these themes in greater detail and includes a Q&A session with those who joined us live.
+Our webinar on ‘The Psychology of Conflict’ looks at these themes in greater detail and includes a Q&A session with those who joined us live.
 You can watch the recorded webinar here.

 Incidentally, there are lots more interesting webinar topics to come in the months ahead.
 Find out more here.